AaXDing/AaXDing.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 Hi, I’m Aaron.
-I’m currently an undergraduate at UCLA majoring in Computer Science and Applied Mathematics, with expected graduation in June 2025.
-This fall, I’ll be joining Carnegie Mellon University as a master’s student in the Master of Intelligent Information Systems (MIIS) program at the Language Technologies Institute (LTI).
+I’m currently an undergraduate at `UCLA` majoring in `Computer Science` and `Applied Mathematics`, with expected graduation in June 2025.
+This fall, I’ll be joining `Carnegie Mellon University` as a master’s student in the `Master of Intelligent Information Systems (MIIS)` program at the Language Technologies Institute (LTI).
 My academic interests lie at the intersection of artificial intelligence and natural language processing, and I’ve had the opportunity to explore these through research on visual language models and fairness evaluation in LLMs.
 I also enjoy full-stack development and have interned as a software engineer, contributing to scalable systems in both backend and frontend domains.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.